Dilip Chenoy

-Dilip Harel Mitra Chenoy (born 22 June 1958) is an Indian businessman.
+Dilip Harel Mitra Chenoy is an Indian businessman.
 In April 2018, he was appointed Secretary General of FICCI, a leading industry body in India.
-He was earlier the Managing Director & CEO of National Skill Development Corporation (NSDC), a public-private partnership formed under Section 25 of the Companies Act 1956, from 7 May 2010 to 8 October 2015.
+He was earlier the Managing Director and CEO of National Skill Development Corporation (NSDC), a public-private partnership formed under Section 25 of the Companies Act 1956, from 7 May 2010 to 8 October 2015.

-Early life and education

-Chenoy was born on 22 June 1958, in India.
-He completed his schooling (Indian School Certificate) from Hyderabad Public School and graduated with a degree in science (hons.) with a major in chemistry from Delhi University in 1980.

 Career

 Chenoy spearheaded NSDC for 5 years which aims to skill 150 million Indians by 2022 and hence contributed in harnessing India's demographic dividend.
-Prior to NSDC, he was associated with Confederation of Indian Industry (CII) for 19 years and served as the Regional Director for Southern region.
-In 2004, he joined Society of Indian Automobile Manufacturers (SIAM) as Director General.

-Personal life

-In 1983, Cheony married Shama Mitra Chenoy, who is a graduate of the Hindu College and completed her doctorate from Delhi University, with a specialization on Shahjahanabad.
-Shama is currently working as an associate professor at Delhi University.

 Publications

 Cheonyhas authored numerous articles in journals on environment, automotive industry as well as several newspaper articles on industry and skill development.